divinity-m/Anti-Gravity/dev_logs.md

 );
 // vs
 const movingRightIntoBlock = (
-    player.x + player.r + player.speed > this.x && player.x - player.r < this.x + this.w && // extremely similar conditions to the above variable
+    player.x + player.r + player.speed > this.x && player.x - player.r < this.x + this.w && // extremely similar conditions to the above constant
     player.y + player.r > this.y && player.y - player.r < this.y + this.h
 );
 ```